reserve85/HoymilesZeroExport/README.md

 # Hoymiles Zero Export Control / Hoymiles Nulleinspeisung

+## Introduction
+Hoymiles Zero Export is a Python script for managing the power of the Hoymiles inverters to reduce the amount of the generated power to the grid.
+Based on the current power output, the script can automatically adjust the export limit of the inverter, allowing for optimal energy management.

+## Prerequisites
+Before running this script make sure you have a powermeter which outputs a negative power value in case of returning to the grid.
+For example: the Holley DTZ541 shows -150W if the solar inverter is overproducing.
+This script does not use MQTT, its based on webapi communication.

-## Supported Smart-Meter:
+### Supported Smart-Meter:
 - [Tasmota Smart Meter Interface](https://tasmota.github.io/docs/Smart-Meter-Interface/) (e.g. "[Hichi IR Lesekopf](https://www.ebay.de/sch/i.html?_ssn=hicbelm-8)" or equal)
 - [Shelly 3EM](https://www.shelly.cloud/de/products/product-overview/shelly-3em-1)

-## Supported DTU and Inverters
+### Supported DTU and Inverters
 - [Ahoy](https://github.com/lumapu/ahoy) - developed on it and therefore recommend
 - [OpenDTU](https://github.com/tbnobody/OpenDTU)
-- Hoymiles HM-Series Inverter (since V1.7 multiple inverters are supported)
+- Hoymiles HM-Series Inverter (since V1.7 multiple inverters are supported) like [1-in-1](https://www.hoymiles.com/product/microinverter/hm-300-350-400-eu/), [2-in-1](https://www.hoymiles.com/product/microinverter/hm-600-700-800-eu/) or [4-in-1](https://www.hoymiles.com/product/microinverter/hm-1200-1500-eu/)

-## Zero Export Script for Hoymiles Inverters.
-Goal of this project is to reduce the generated power to the grid.
-You won´t get paid for that, so why giving it away it to your local energy provider?

-This script needs a powermeter which can output a negative power value over the interface when returning some power to the grid.
-For example: the Holley DTZ541 shows -150W if the solar inverter is overproducing.

-This script does not use MQTT, its based on simple webapi.

-Examples in Home-Assistant:
+## Examples in Home-Assistant:
 ![qkeo2J4U](https://user-images.githubusercontent.com/111107925/222456008-947bfbf1-09b3-4639-97d0-cc88c5af2a72.png)
 ![IMG_E0136](https://user-images.githubusercontent.com/111107925/217559535-1b530738-67bc-4c29-a6f2-9aa4addce41d.JPG)